 \section{Introduction}

-Specifications for reactive systems are typically written as an implication~$\Phi\Rightarrow\Psi$ where $\Phi$ is an environment assumption, and $\Psi$ is a system guarantee.
-However, the specification $\Phi\Rightarrow\Psi$ is satisfied if the environment assumption $\Phi$ is violated, no matter how the system behaves.
-This is clearly inadequate since the environment assumptions will inevitably be violated in the real world: the true environment where the system will be deployed is often not entirely known at design time and, thus, can not be accurately and fully formalized by the formula~$\Phi$.
+Specifications for reactive systems are typically written as an implication~$\Phi\Rightarrow\Psi$ where $\Phi$ is an environment assumption and $\Psi$ is a system guarantee.
+However, the specification $\Phi\Rightarrow\Psi$ is even satisfied if the environment assumption $\Phi$ is violated, no matter how the system behaves.
+This behavior is clearly inadequate since the environment assumptions will inevitably be violated in the real world: the actual environment where the system will be deployed is often not entirely known at design time and, thus, can not be accurately and entirely formalized by the formula~$\Phi$.

 There have been concentrated efforts in the literature to prevent reactive systems from behaving arbitrarily when the environment assumption is violated, typically by making the specifications robust to violations of the environment assumption.
-For instance, the works of Bloem et al.~\cite{BloemGHJ09}, Tarraf et al.~\cite{TDM08}, Doyen et al.~\cite{DoyenHLN10}, Ehlers et al.~\cite{EhlersT14}, and Tabuada et al.~\cite{TB6,TB9} have provided different ways of introducing robustness for specifications in Linear Temporal Logic (LTL).
-All these approaches require some additional assumptions or additional quantitative information from the designer, which is often tedious and hard to obtain.
+For instance, Bloem et al.~\cite{BloemGHJ09}, Tarraf et al.~\cite{TDM08}, Doyen et al.~\cite{DoyenHLN10}, Ehlers et al.~\cite{EhlersT14}, and Tabuada et al.~\cite{TB6,TB9} have provided different ways of introducing robustness for specifications in Linear Temporal Logic (LTL).
+All these approaches require additional assumptions or quantitative information from the designer, which is often tedious and hard to obtain.

 This drawback has motivated Tabuada and Neider~\cite{TabuadaN16} to introduce a new logic, named robust LTL (rLTL), which provides robustness without relying on any additional assumptions or input from a designer beyond an LTL formula.
 Among rLTL's main features are its ease of use (one simply ``dots'' temporal operators in existing LTL formulas) and the fact that adding robustness does not change the asymptotic complexity of the model checking, runtime monitoring, and synthesis problems~\cite{TabuadaN16,NEIDER2021104810,DBLP:journals/iandc/NeiderWZ22,DBLP:conf/cdc/AnevlavisPNT18,DBLP:conf/hybrid/AnevlavisNPT19,DBLP:journals/tocl/AnevlavisPNT22,DBLP:conf/hybrid/MascleNSTW020,Mascle_2022,Nayak22}.
 Inspired by this logic, there have been several works introducing robust extensions of different classes of temporal logics~\cite{NEIDER2021104810,DBLP:journals/iandc/NeiderWZ22,murano2023robust,Zimmermann23}.\footnote{A detailed discussion of these extensions and other related work is presented in Section~\ref{sec:related}.}